Code Snippets#

 When working in Visualize with Python, Anaconda Toolbox writes code to render your data as a visualization.
 You can then open this code in Code Snippets to edit and save to Anaconda Cloud using the following steps:

-1. From the home screen of Anaconda Cloud, open Visualize with Python.
+From the Toolbox home screen, open Visualize with Python.

-2. Click New Visualization, then select a plot type.
+Click New Chart, then select a chart type.

-3. Select the source range and adjust the plot settings from the Setup tab, customize the plot from the Design tab, and then open the Preview tab.
+Select the source range and adjust the chart settings from the Setup tab, customize the chart from the Design tab, and then open the Code tab.

 Your snippet appears in its assigned project folder.